numlord17/dateIsBefore/README.md

 </p>
 <p>
 <h1>Challenge 2 - Grading Algorithm</h1>
-Below is a new grading algorithm that Mr. Krokower come up with and new grading scheme for his AP Computer Science A course.
+Below is a new grading algorithm that Mr. Krokower has come up with.
 Here are his new grading requirements: